Cedar Glades

 What makes cedar glades unique?

-The exposed limestone bedrock we see today formed over hundreds of millions of years ago in a shallow sea.
+Limestone cedar glades are special because of their geologic history.
+The exposed limestone bedrock formed over hundreds of millions of years ago in a shallow sea.
 Shifting tectonic plates formed a raised dome in the area and new layers of rock were deposited.
 Over time, the upper layers of rock eroded, exposing the limestone rock layer.
+Exposed limestone bedrock and rocky soil provide a variety of surfaces, cracks, and crevices for a diversity of plants, animals, fungi, and cyanobacteria.

-Climate events and harsh elements shaped these habitats and life in them.
-Many of the plants, animals, and other living things that live in cedar glades have developed traits to help them survive cold winters, wet springs, and hot, dry summers.
-Throughout the year, native species thrive in somewhat desert-like conditions.
+Environmental factors and harsh elements shape these habitats and life in them.
+Many of the plants, animals, and other living things in cedar glades have developed traits to help them survive throughout the year, experiencing cold winters, wet springs, and hot, dry summers.
+During some parts of the year, native species thrive in desert-like conditions.

-Some plants produce long root systems that grow through cracks and fissures in the rock to find water.
+Cedar trees produce long root systems that grow through cracks and fissures in the rock to find water.
 Other plants grow shallow roots outwards to absorb surface water.
-A few plants can go long periods of time without rain because they can store water.
+A few plants, such as the eastern prickly pear cactus, can go long periods of time without rain because they store water.
+Mosses and lichens thrive on rocky surfaces where they create their own microclimate, regulating temperature and moisture.

 Photo of pink flowers in a field